Is going commando a good option?

 Undergarments that are made from man-made fabrics do not allow your skin to breathe.
 In fact, undergarments that are made from natural breathable fibers, like cotton, silk, wool and bamboo are best.

-Giving underwear a break, allows for natural ventilation and hence reduces the chances of bad bacteria to develop and thrive.
+Giving undies a break, allows for natural ventilation and hence reduces the chances of bad bacteria to develop and thrive.

 2. Protects against allergic reactions or sensitivities